I worked with many robots such as manipulators, ground and Aerail Vechicles. I aim to make these robots a little bit safer than today.

 the design choices

-In this work, for the first time, we bridge the gap between single image representation learning
+In this work, for the first time, we bridge the gap between single image

-and sequence matching through" SeqMatchNet" which transforms the single image descriptors such
+and sequence matching through" SeqMatchNet" which transforms the single image

 that they become more responsive to the sequence matching metric